dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 Added large code changes for modulatization of the project, using packcage sequential_master_modules for the standalone python scripts.  master_script.py has non-parallelized version, and multi-threaded version and a multiprocessing version to optimize the deployment to AWS3.
 Broke off the RDS configuration from the beanstalk environment configuration as well so that can parallelize more effectively.
 RDS jumphost configuration added as well and it configures the RDS server with the basics for mydatabase.

+There were several challenges encountered in making the threads 3 and 4 and 5 multi-threaded, in particular with threads 4 and 5 for http and https wget stress clients.
+The error checking to checking instance status Ready and status and system checks ok was problematic.
+Several changes had to  be made in this area.

 ## UPDATES: